 - Juan Guerrero (Research Staff Assistant; Mortimer B. Zuckerman Mind Brain Behavior Institute)

 - OH Prema (Undergraduate Student; Department of Biological Sciences)

-- Transferring Research Topics from Under the Microscope and Unto the Stage: An Exploration of Science Themes Through a Theatrical Perspective offers a multimedia workshop for students.
+- Transferring Research Topics from Under the Microscope and Unto the Stage: An Exploration of Science Themes Through a Theatrical Perspective offered a multimedia workshop for students.

-- The project promotes critical thinking, creativity, and innovation skills about how to effectively communicate scientific knowledge to the real world from a theatrical perspective.
+- The project promoted critical thinking, creativity, and innovation skills about how to effectively communicate scientific knowledge to the real world from a theatrical perspective.

-- Unto the Stage fosters collaborations across academic disciplines to transfer research topics from under the microscope into the spotlight, where societal implications can be more readily appreciated.
+- Unto the Stage fostered collaborations across academic disciplines to transfer research topics from under the microscope into the spotlight, where societal implications can be more readily appreciated.

 - Ben Wolman (Undergraduate Student; Department of Earth and Environmental Sciences)

 - Kate Steiner (Undergraduate Student; Department of Astrophysics)

 - An interdisciplinary student-led podcast and website dedicated to investigating, sharing, and communicating science and society stories to the Columbia community and beyond.